Many of the symptoms of COVID-19 can be treated at home. But if you are concerned about any of your symptoms, phone your GP.

 If your symptoms get worse and you feel very unwell, you may need to go to hospital.

-You will not have to pay any charge if you go to a hospital or emergency department (ED) to be treated for COVID-19.
+You will not have to pay if you go to a hospital or emergency department (ED) to be treated for COVID-19.

 Treatment at hospital for COVID-19 may include: